Don’t let maxed out credit cards keep you from having credit when you need it.

 And maxed-out credit cards also lower your credit utilization ratio – the amount of revolving debt to your available credit – which can lower your credit score.
 If you’ve maxed out your credit cards, don’t be discouraged.
 With focus and discipline, you can lower card balances so you once again have available credit.

-Click or swipe for 5 ways to bounce back from maxed-out credit cards.
+Below are five ways to bounce back from maxed-out credit cards…

 1. Find ways to raise extra cash

 One way to make headway on paying down a credit card is to quickly scrounge up as much cash as possible.
 Do you have a nice bike you never ride that you can sell?
 Maybe you could sell an extra chair or loveseat online.
 You could even take a second job or start a side hustle, like petsitting for neighbors or mowing grass for extra income.

 Then apply most of the cash you earn or raise to one credit card until you pay it off, while still making smaller payments to other maxed-out cards.

 2. Create a budget

 The first step to paying off maxed-out credit cards is creating a monthly budget that factors in a strategy for paying off (or even down) credit cards so the balance is well within the credit limit.
 If all your credit cards are maxed out, you also need to face the fact that your money management skills and spending habits can stand improving.